 I’ve been doing two things as long as I can remember: building robots and writing.
 I’m interested in law, technology, and history.
 Space law would also be fun.
-I’m inspired by Isaac Asimov, Junot Diaz, Octavia Butler, Edward Said, Ted Chiang, Bill Nye the Science Guy, and Kismet the robot, whose creator Cynthia Breazeal was my middle school crush.
+I’m inspired by Isaac Asimov, Junot Diaz, Edward Said, Ted Chiang, Bill Nye the Science Guy, and Kismet the robot, whose creator Cynthia Breazeal was my middle school crush (alongside Octavia Butler).
 When I grow up, I would like to live on Gliese 581 g, if it exists.

 When I was ten, I thought it would be cool to combine all of my linguistic identities into one word.
 English!
 Spanish!
 Urdu!
 Arabic!
 Engspurdishabic!
 In high school, I decided to create a blog accordingly and justified this rash move with ideas about pluralism that I also thought were cool.
 Now I think it’s cheesy.
 Tomorrow I might change my mind.
 Either way, for now at least, I’m stuck with the URL.